florentpoujol/Daneel/readme.md

     }

+## <a id="conventions"></a>Conventions

+* Every getter fonctions are called GetSomething() instead of FindSomething().
+* Every object and function names are pascal-cased, except for functions added to Lua's standard libraries which are all lowercase.
+* Every time an argument has to be an asset (like with `modelRenderer:SetModel()`), you may pass the fully-qualified asset name instead.
+* Every time an argument has to be a gameObject instance (like with `gameObject:SetParent()`), you may pass the gameObject name instead.
+* Every time an argument has to be an asset or component **type**, you may pass the asset or component **object** instead (ie : `Asset.Get("Model name", ModelRenderer)` instead of `Asset.Get("Model name", "ModelRenderer")`).
+And when you do pass the type as a string, it is case insensitive.
+* Every optional boolean arguments default to false.

-## Dynamic getters and setters
+## <a id="dynamic_get_set"></a>Dynamic getters and setters

-Getters and setters functions (functions that begins by Get or Set) may be used on gameOjects and components as if they were variables :
+Getters and setters functions (functions that begins by Get or Set) may be used on gameOjects and components as if they were variables.
+Their names must begin by "Get" or "Set" and have the forth letter uppercase (underscore is allowed).
+Ie : GetSomething() and Get_something() will works, but Getsomething() or getSomething() won't work.

     self.gameObject.transform.localPosition
     -- is the same as